chuacw/parking_lot/BUILD.md

 # How to build the application

 To build the application, follow these steps.
-Download the zip anywhere on your system, then move it into your user directory.
+Download the tar anywhere on your system, then move it into your user directory.
-The following commands assume that source.zip is in your user directory.
+The following commands assume that ChuaCheeWee-source.tar is in your user directory.
 The steps below creates a chuacw directory, changes into the new directory,

  - Open up a terminal and run these commands:
    - cd ~/
    - mkdir chuacw
-   - unzip source.zip -d chuacw
+   - tar -C chuacw -xvf ChuaCheeWee-source.tar
    - cd chuacw/sources/parking_lot
-   - chmod a+x gradlew
-   - ./gradlew
-   - ./gradlew build
+   - bin/setup
-   - java -jar build/libs/parking_lot.jar
+   - bin/run_functional_tests

 Once you're done, you can delete the entire chuacw directory like so:
   - cd ~/